imagineLife/big-site/content/node/streams/readable.md

 ## A Readable Stream Of Data From A Local File
 In this example, a text file, called `longfile.txt`, gets read in chunks.
 The size of the file will impact the number of chunks that gets read.
+This uses a native readable stream, [createReadStream](https://nodejs.org/dist/latest-v18.x/docs/api/fs.html#filehandlecreatereadstreamoptions), to read data from a file one chunk at a time.

 ```js